OpenNebula/docs/source/management_and_operations/storage_management/datastores.rst

 Using Sunstone to Manage Datastores
 ================================================================================

-You can also manage your Datastores using :ref:`Sunstone UI Interface <fireedge_sunstone>`.
-Select the Storage > Datastore tab, and there, you will be able to create, enable, disable, delete and see information about your datastores in a user friendly way.
+You can also manage your Datastores using the :ref:`Sunstone GUI <fireedge_sunstone>`.
+Select the **Storage > Datastore** to create, enable, disable, delete and see information about your datastores in a user-friendly way.

 |image1|